 Waste Extent

-The extent of waste present at the Dump and Landfill was determined based on a number of methods, primarily from review of historical investigation results, review of historical aerial photography, and completion of investigation activities.
-The following sections describe the extent of waste and the information utilized to determine the extent at both the Dump and Landfill.
+The extent of waste present at the Dump and Landfill was determined based on several methods including review of historical investigation results, review of historical aerial photography, and completion of investigation activities.
+The waste extent is shown on Figures 4 and 5 and the following sections describe the extent of waste and the information utilized to determine the extent at both the Dump and Landfill.

 Freeway Dump

-The extent of waste material at the Dump appears to extend beyond the property boundaries in all directions.
+The extent of waste material at the Dump appears to extend beyond the property boundaries in nearly all directions.
 Test excavations were completed along the edges of the property during Phase A of the investigation; however, waste material and/or ash were encountered at each of these locations extending to the property line, as described in the following paragraphs.

 West – Interstate 35W is located west of the Dump.
 Three test excavations were placed along the west edge of the property and although no MSW/CD was present, ash was observed at all three locations.
 The Minnesota Department of Transportation (MnDOT) conducted a Phase II investigation in 2014 (MnDOT, 2015) and a supplemental investigation in 2018 (MnDOT, 2018) along the right-of-way corridor adjacent to the property.
-The logs from borings conducted between the Dump and the Interstate indicated the presence of a greyish silt with fine-grained sand, which is similar to the description of the ash encountered during this investigation.
-Additionally, historical aerial photographs from 1964 and 1967 indicate that operations were occurring close to the edge of the highway.
-Although MSW/CD do not seem to extend beyond the Dump property boundary, it is assumed that ash may extend into the right-of-way of Interstate 35W.
+The logs from borings placed between the Dump and the Interstate indicated the presence of a greyish silt with fine-grained sand, which is similar to the description of the ash encountered during this investigation.
+Additionally, historical aerial photographs from 1964 and 1967 indicate that waste disposal operations were occurring close to the edge of the highway.
+Although MSW/CD do not seem to extend beyond the Dump property boundary, it is assumed that ash may extend into the Interstate 35W right-of-way.

-North – Along the north and east edges of the property, the presence of waste material beyond the property boundary was anticipated as the elevated ground surface of the Dump above the adjacent wetland can be observed.
-The elevated ground surface extends approximately 100 feet north of the property boundary.
-Boring logs from three monitoring wells (MW-97-7, MW-97-8, and MW-97-9) indicate no waste present, therefore the northern extent of the waste can be assumed to be located somewhere between the toe of the slope and these wells.
+North – Along the north and east edges of the property, it was anticipated that waste material was present beyond the property boundary as the elevated ground surface of the Dump above the adjacent wetland can be observed.
+The elevated ground surface extends approximately 100 feet north of the property boundary and waste was observed during construction of wells MW-19-02 and MW-19-03 located above 70 feet north of the property boundary.
+Boring logs from three monitoring wells (MW-97-7, MW-97-8, and MW-97-9) indicate no waste present; therefore, the northern extent of the waste is assumed to be located near the toe of the slope.

-East – Along the east edge of the elevated Dump surface, the slope is more gradual and where it contacts the wetland less easily identified.
-At one test excavation (FD-TT-06), completed along the east edge of the property near what appeared to be the bottom of the slope, waste material was observed extending below the groundwater elevation.
-Additionally, the boring log for OFMW-1, located farther to the east, indicate ash was encountered in the boring.
-The extent of waste is inferred to continue along the toe of the slope until reaching the Burnsville Storage property to the south.
+East – Along the east edge of the elevated Dump surface, the slope is typically more gradual, and where it contacts the wetland is less easily identified.
+At one test excavation (FD-TT-06) completed along the east edge of the property near what appeared to be the bottom of the slope, waste material was observed extending below the groundwater surface.
+Additionally, the boring log for OFMW-1, located farther to the east, indicates ash was encountered in the boring.
+The extent of waste is inferred to continue along the toe of the slope to the edge of the Burnsville Storage property to the south (see below for discussion of conditions for that property).

-Southeast – Neighboring the property to the south and southeast is the Burnsville Storage property.
-It is assumed that the extent of waste is to the property boundary in the south east corner of the property.
-Although the area to the southeast of the property corner appears disturbed historical photos and a nearby test excavation (FD-TT-08) contained waste material, during the Phase B waste extent investigation no waste material was observed in the borings in this area.
+Southeast – The Burnsville Storage property adjoins the Dump property to the south and southeast.
+It is assumed that the extent of waste is to the property boundary in the southeast corner of the property.
+Although the area to the southeast of the property corner appears disturbed in historical photos and waste material was encountered in a nearby test excavation (FD-TT-08), no waste material was observed in the five borings in this area during the Phase B waste extent investigation (see Figure 2).